gus0650/GusGames64/README.md

-# GusGames64

-a collection of small games
+GusGames64 is a collection of small games

-for the Commodore 64
+on the Commodore 64

 written by Gustaf Stechmann

 in BASIC

-in 1984-1985.
+between 1984 and 1985.

 https://youtu.be/F_2xiZ83_is